Email FacebookTwitterMenu burgerClose thin

 Building a Diversified 401(k)

 Therefore, workers in their 20s would likely want a portfolio more heavily weighted in stocks.
-Their coworkers who are nearing retirement age, on the other hand, would probably have a more even distribution between lower-risk stocks and bonds to limit exposure to a market drop.
+They still have time to weather a downturn before retiring.
+Their coworkers who are nearing retirement age, on the other hand, would probably have a more even distribution.
+A more conservative approach favors lower-risk stocks and bonds to limit exposure to a market drop.

 Using the Age-Based Rule of 110

-A general rule of thumb is to use the Rule of 110, which subtracts your age from 110.
-This tells you the percentage of your retirement portfolio that should be invested in stocks.
-You can also adjust the rule to fit your needs.
+But how much of your portfolio should be invested in stocks vs. bonds?
+A general rule of thumb is to subtract your age from 110.
+The result is the percentage of your retirement portfolio that should be invested in stocks.
 More risk-tolerant investors can subtract their age from 120, while those who are more risk-averse can do the same from 100.

 Rebalance Your Portfolio

-Continue Contributing to Your 401(k) and Other Retirement Accounts
+Keep Making Contributions to 401(k) and Other Retirement Accounts

 How to Respond to a Recession